AlejandroFrndz/TFG-Frontend/README.md

 After having configured everything previously explained, simply run `npm run start` in the project root.
 The React Scripts will handle setting the development server up.
 Once they're done, the app should be accessible with your browser at [localhost:3000](http://localhost:3000)

-Alternatively, you can access the current production build of the app at [marcotao.eu](https://marcotao.eu)

 > Written with [StackEdit](https://stackedit.io/).